groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/email-to-csv.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-envelope-open-o"
+        - icon: "far fa-file-EMAIL"
-          title: " About Email File Format"
+          title: " About EMAIL File Format"
           content: |
-            Have you ever come across Email file formats and failed to open it?
-You have come to the right place, we are going to explain what Email file formats are and what are the recommended software that can open or use them.
             Email file formats are used by email applications to store their various data including email messages, attachments, folders, address books etc. Email file formats are mainly associated with Outlook Express Email Message file.
-Additional types of files may also be using the Email file extension.
-There are several common file types used with regards to email.
-Below is the list of the most popular file formats used by various email clients to store e-mail messages and other related data.

           link: "https://docs.fileformat.com/email/"

     format:
         # format loop
-        - icon: "far fa-file-excel-o"
+        - icon: "far fa-file-excel"
           title: " About CSV File Format"
           content: |
-            Files with .csv (Comma Separated Values) extension represent plain text files that contain records of data with comma separated values.
+            Files with CSV (Comma Separated Values) extension represent plain text files that contain records of data with comma separated values.
 Each line in a CSV file is a new record from the set of records contained in the file.
 Such files are generated when data transfer is intended from one storage system to another.
 Since all applications can recognize records separated by comma, import of such data files to database is done very conveniently.
-Almost all spreadsheet applications such as Microsoft Excel or OpenOffice Calc can import CSV without much effort.
-Data imported from such files is arranged in cells of a spreadsheet for representation to user.

           link: "https://docs.fileformat.com/spreadsheet/csv/"